RTGS-Lab/hennepin_geodesign/api/readme.md

 # Hennepin County Geo Design - Server side API

-The server side APIs support client requests to select parcels, save and retrieve parcel designs from database.
-In order to bring up the server, run *server.py* file which brings up Flask server with below APIs.
+The server supports client requests to select parcels, save and retrieve parcel designs from database.
+In order to start the server, run *server.py* file which brings up a Flask server with below APIs.

 ## List of APIs exposed
 ### 1. Select Parcels